-This March, we are thrilled to once again offer our Poetry Intensive for Published Writers: Find Your Muse in the Woods.
-In a series of guided workshops leader Gail Carson Levine will help participants find ways to grow their craft, sharpen their voice, and expand their poetic and creative boundaries.
+At our Poetry Intensive for Published Writers: Find Your Muse in the Woods, leader Gail Carson Levine will lead you in a series of guided workshops to help you find ways to grow your craft, sharpen your voice, and expand your poetic and creative boundaries.

-Here’s what two of last year’s participants had to say about Gail:
+Here’s what two participants had to say about Gail:

 “Gail is an accomplished poet and writer, but she also has the gift to teach, encourage, and inspire.
 She made many forms of poetry accessible to us through example, through readings and discussions of form, and through our attempts.
 She responded to our work constructively, brilliantly, which gave me the courage to write and to share with the group.
 5 STARS!”

 “I learned so much about poetic meter and how it can be used in my prose writing, as well as in writing poetry.”

 We asked Gail to share one of her writing exercises with us.
 She said:

 Last year I asked people to write poems using anaphora, which is the term for recurring beginnings of lines.
 As an example, here is a sample from “From a Litany” by Mark Strand: